ploomber/sklearn-evaluation/doc/source/user_guide/report.rst

 We can include any attribute in the ClassifierEvaluator by passing a tag with the format '{attribute}'.
-Two extra tags are available {date} and {date_utc} which adds the local and UTC generation timestamps respectively.
+Two extra tags are available {date} and {date_utc} which add local and UTC timestamps respectively.

 .. ipython:: python